 TTU HPCC Mission and Resources

-Texas Tech University's High Performance Computing Center (HPCC) was established in 1999 to promote research and teaching on campus through integrating leading-edge high performance computing and data processing resources for faculty, staff, and students.
+Texas Tech University's High Performance Computing Center (HPCC) promotes and supports research and teaching by integrating leading-edge high performance computing and data processing resources for faculty, staff, and students.
 The HPCC provides free consulting and training services that include:

-The High Performance Computing Center's (HPCC) hardware is distributed between two primary locations, the Experimental Sciences Building and Chemistry building, and a machine room at the Reese Center off campus.
+The High Performance Computing Center's (HPCC) resources are distributed between two primary locations on campus, the Experimental Sciences Building and Chemistry building, and a machine room at the Reese Center off campus.
 For more information, please read HPCC facilities.
 To locate our offices, please refer to HPCC locations.

-For more information about services, equipment, or grid computing efforts at Texas Tech University, please email firstname.lastname@example.org or contact our office directly at (806) 742-4350.
+For general business information information about services, equipment, or grid computing efforts at Texas Tech University, please email firstname.lastname@example.org or contact our office directly at (806) 742-4350.
 To request user support, please send email to email@example.com.